ratsteak/ThingsFixed/MotorolaG7power_hardbrick/README.md

 ## [WARNING]

-*These are just personal notes and there is no warranty at all or i am reponsible for something that can happen to your device.*
+*These are just personal notes and there is no warranty at all or i am responsible for something that can happen to your device.*

 **Do what you want, but you are by your own.**